wiseman-timelord/Chat-Gradio-Gguf/README.md

 Status: Alpha - We are in some stage of early development.

 ## Description
-A high-performance chat interface optimized for GGUF models, designed for efficiency and usability.
+A high-quality chat interface optimized for GGUF models, designed for efficiency and usability.
 The project is tailored to my specific needs, ensuring a streamlined and non-bloated experience.
 With the latest advancements in GGUF models, such as the models found in the `Links` section.
 This tool eliminates the need for online chatbots while providing local, uncensored, and efficient inference.
 The interface is designed to evolve with additional features that enhance productivity and usability.
 The main concept is, to download the best smaller models on HuggingFace, and use them, without the restrictions and with comparable interface, found on premium AI services.

 ### Features
-- **Uncensored Efficiency**: Optimized for GGUF models like `Lamarckvergence-14B-GGUF`, auto-calculates GPU layers.
+- **Uncensored Efficiency**: Optimized for GGUF, auto-calculating layers, dependent on, model details and Free VRam.
 - **GPU Support**: Compatible with AMD/NVIDIA/Intel GPUs via Vulkan/Kompute, with GPU selection dropdown.
 - **Research-Grade Tools**: Includes RAG with FAISS, web search, chunking, summarization, and code formatting.
 - **Virtual Environment**: Isolated Python setup in `.venv` with `models` and `data` directories.